navroz-lamba/Algorithms/README.md

 Naming convention of each problem tells you the difficulty level and the company where the problem was asked.

-I will be dropping in 1 question everyday.
+I will be dropping in one question everyday.

 The detailed solution will be dropped in the next day!